xiqtcacf/WaterbuckScripts/README.md

 7.5.Script to estimate divergence time's 95%CI range between two-subspecies using Fastsimcoal27;

+7.6.All three demographic model design for estimating diveregence time by Fastsimcoal27;

-7.6.Script to estimate divergence time using the Two-Two (TT) method.
+7.7.Script to estimate divergence time using the Two-Two (TT) method.

 ### 8.Genome-wide scans